simonhicks/cntr.vim/README.md

 - A set of bash scripts for producing, manipulating and visualising streams of csv data.
 They are designed to be used in long unix pipe chains, with each command reading data from `STDIN`, applying a transformation and then writing the results back to `STDOUT`.
-These scripts can be used as building blocks for relatively complex transformations
+These scripts can be used as building blocks for relatively complex transformations.

-- A filetype and associated vim plugin, that makes it easier to build these piped command chains in an iterative and exploratory manner.
-The plugin aims to provide an environment for rapid iteration, quick exploration and lightweight, ad-hoc analysis rather than a way of building well engineered and repeatable data pipelines.
+- A filetype and associated vim plugin designed to  make it easier to build, edit, debug and reuse these piped command chains to explore small-scale data a highly iterative manner.
+The plugin is therefore optimised for rapid iteration, quick exploration and lightweight, ad-hoc analysis rather than for building well engineered and repeatable data pipelines.

 ## TODO The commands

-... this can be mostly taken from ~/csv-utils/README.md
+- copy (and update) from csv-utils
+- add info about `AWK_INCLUDE_FILES`

-## INPROGRESS The `.cntr` filetype plugin
+## INPROGRESS Using the `.cntr` filetype plugin

 Here's an example `.cntr` snippet